openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td rowspan="3">Satisfied</td>
-    <td rowspan="3">The Satisfied property indicates whether the required authorities are covered by the transaction signatures, also checking if the authority weight meets the required threshold.</td>
+    <td rowspan="3">The Satisfied property indicates whether the required authorities are covered by the transaction signatures (excluding open authority case).
+It also verifies that the authority weight meets or exceeds the required threshold.</td>
     <td>True</td>
-    <td>This means that all the necessary conditions are met.</td>
+    <td>This means that all the necessary conditions are fulfilled.</td>
   </tr>
   <tr>
     <td>False</td>
-    <td>This means that the necessary conditions are not met.</td>
+    <td>This means that not all the necessary conditions are fulfilled.</td>
   </tr>
   <tr>
     <td>Blockchain Forced True</td>
-    <td>This means that the application cannot confirm if the necessary conditions are met, but the transaction is valid, so assumed fulfillment is accepted.</td>
+    <td>This means that the application is unable to explicitly confirm if all the necessary conditions are met.
+However, the transaction is valid, so  we assume the fulfillment.</td>
   </tr>
 </table>